-LLAW6221 Selected problems of the European convention on human rights as a sequel to, the course on "International and Regional Protection of Human Rights".
+LLAW6221 Selected problems of the European convention on human rights

+This course offers an introduction to the international human rights law as developed in Europe under the 1950 European Convention on Human Rights and under the case-law of the European Court of Human Rights.
+It is meant to be taken in conjunction with, or as a sequel to, the course on "International and Regional Protection of Human Rights".
 The European Convention represents the most developed mechanism of protection of human rights on a regional level and information on its practical operation may be relevant also for other regional and national systems.